 See Also: Best Scholarships in New Zealand

-Top Universities for Engineering in New Zealand
+Top Schools Offering Engineering Programs in New Zealand

 1. University of Auckland

 Prospective students interested in studying engineering have plenty of options to choose from.
-The university’s bachelor program focuses on building up a learner’s mathematical and problem-solving abilities while allowing specializations in subjects such as mechanical, software, and electronic engineering.
+The university’s bachelor program focuses on building a learner’s mathematical and problem-solving abilities while allowing specializations in subjects such as mechanical, software, and electronic engineering.
 This process of specialization continues at the master’s and Ph.D. levels.
 For these reasons, the University of Auckland is among the best engineering schools in New Zealand.

 2. Auckland University of Technology